Mathematical Contributions to the Dynamics of the Josephson Junctions: State of the Art and Open Problems: Mathematical results

 the following initial boundary problem

 for $ g_1=g_2=0 $ admits the following integral equation:

 So, a priori estimates, continuous dependence and asymptotic behaviour of the solution, are deduced, too.

-When boundary data are non null, in order to achieve explicit estimates of boundary contributions related to the Dirichlet problem, equivalence between the equation describing the evolution inside an (ESJJ) and the integro-differential equation (\ref{24}) has been considered.
-Indeed, operator $ {\cal L}_R $ of (\ref{24}) has already been extensively examined in \cite{dri} and the fundamental solution $ K $ with many of its properties have been determined.
+When boundary data are non null, equivalence between the integro-differential equation (2.4) and the equation describing the evolution inside an (ESJJ) has been considered in order to achieve explicit estimates of boundary contributions related to the Dirichlet problem.
+Operator $ {\cal L}_R $ of (\ref{24}) has been extensively examined and the fundamental solution $ K $ with many of its properties have been determined in \cite{dri}.

 More in detail, if $\, a,\,b,\, \varepsilon, \, \beta \, $ are positive constants, $\, r\,= |x| \, / \sqrt \varepsilon \, \, $ and $ J_n (z) \,$ denotes the Bessel function of first kind and order $\, n,\,$ let us consider the function